Verndale-Corp/Sitecore-Language-Migration-Tool/README.txt

 Quickly add language versions, copy language version content, remove language versions for the content tree.

 Compatibility
-The codebase is compatible with Sitecore 6.6.x releases.
+The codebase is compatible with Sitecore 6.6.x releases and at least through Sitecore 7.2.x.
 It should work with earlier versions though.

 How to build code and deploy the solution